+Where is El Paso?
+El Paso is a border town, sitting at the westernmost point of West Texas and straddles the Rio Grande on the U.S.-Mexico border.
+El Paso has many faces and on one hand, it’s steeped in wild west history.
 The high desert community of El Paso, Texas was established in 1850.
-El Paso is a border town, sitting in the westernmost point of West Texas and straddles the Rio Grande on the U.S.-Mexico border.
-El Paso has many faces and on one hand it’s steeped in wild west history.
-There are many tales of Billy the Kid making his way to Texas and according to legend, freed the only man to ever escape from the old El Paso jail.

-El Paso also shares a culture and history with it’s south of the border neighbor, Ciudad Juárez.
+El Paso also shares a culture and history with its south of the border neighbor, Ciudad Juárez.
 In fact, El Paso was the city people came to visit to watch the Mexican Revolution play out just over the border in Juárez in 1911.

 24 Things You Probably Don’t Know About El Paso, Texas